No HR professional is exempt from the planning.

-The Obama administration issued three new proposed rules to implement provisions in the Patient Protection and Affordable Care Act (PPACA).
+The Obama administration issued three new proposed rules to implement provisions in the Patient Protection and Affordable Care Act (PPACA or ACA).

 The three proposed rules had been anticipated.
 Their key points are described below: